yunho7464/yunho7464.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---
-With extensive research experience in psychology and Human-Computer Interaction, my passion lies in contributing my expertise in experimental psychology and data analysis to the fields of HCI.
-Currently collaborating with Prof. Yea-Seul Kim, Prof. Yuhang Zhao at the University of Wisconsin-Madison, and Prof. Pedro Lopes at the University of Chicago.
+With extensive research experience in psychology and Human-Computer Interaction, as well as a life-long passion for dance, my interest lies in contributing my expertise in experimental psychology and understanding of body movements to the fields of HCI.
+Currently collaborating with [Prof. Yea-Seul Kim](https://pages.cs.wisc.edu/~yeaseulkim/), Prof. Yuhang Zhao at the University of Wisconsin-Madison, and Prof. Pedro Lopes at the University of Chicago.
 I’m working on projects related to Accessible Data Visualization, Augmenting Low-Vision Reading with Eye-tracking Technique, and Assisting Cognitive-demanding Scenarios with Electrical Muscle Stimulation.
+Prior to that, I worked with Prof. Su-Ling Yeh (National Taiwan University) and Prof. Yi-Chuan Chen (Mackay Medical College) on proprioception and multisensory researches.\n
-I am actively seeking PhD positions in HCI, aiming to create accessible and innovative interfaces grounded in the understanding of people’s inner world.
+I am actively seeking PhD positions in HCI, aiming to create geture-based interfaces accomodating each user's unique body control capabilities.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.